Some people are good at sports, some people are great at art. Me? I excel at being accident-prone.

 Two years after I was sitting in the office of a local roller skate park, a bag of frozen peas wrapped around my broken wrist.
 By this stage Mum had actually taken me to the doctor, worried I had a form of brittle bone disease.
 I didn’t – I just broke easily.

-There was the broken pinkie – a half-arsed attempt to catch a softball during a school PE class – and too many ankle sprains to try and count, and the time someone ploughed into my back while I was sitting on the school field and I had to be stretchered off in front of the boy I had THE BIGGEST crush on.
+There was the broken pinkie – a half-arsed attempt to catch a softball during a school PE class – and too many ankle sprains to attempt to count, and the time someone ploughed feet-first into my back while I was watching sports day, and I had to be stretchered off in front of the boy I had THE BIGGEST crush on.
 Still traumatised by that one.

 Pretty much everyone between our house and the doctor’s office – that’s who ended up seeing it.

-Dislocation four came a couple of months later, and this is my rock star injury: it popped out during the free fall of a 12,000 foot skydive over Queenstown, New Zealand.
+Dislocation number four came a couple of months later, and this is my rock star injury: it popped out during the free fall of a 12,000-foot skydive over Queenstown, New Zealand.
 At least the view was spectacular.

 ‘I’m fine!’
 I insisted, hobbling back to our villa.
 When my knee blew up the next day OH took me to the nearest medical centre so we could beg for some crutches.
 After a routine x-ray the doctor came rushing out, waving his arms.
 ‘No more walk!
 No more walk!’